Creating Groups in a Domain

 Contains an integer that specifies the group type and scope.
 The ADS_GROUP_TYPE_ENUM enumeration defines the possible values for the groupType attribute.

-The following table defines common group types and values for this attribute.
+The following list defines common group types and values for this attribute.

 If the group is intended for setting access control on directory objects, the group should be a Global Security or Universal Security group.